 My big excitement this month has been the publication of Plots and Plotting.
 It's taken ages to write, but I'm pleased with the result and I've had some lovely feedback from people who have read it so far.
 Now I've got to do some publicity for it and get started with my next projects.
 One is to write two more Amy Wild - Animal Talker books.
 The other is to write a sequel to Plots and Plotting that's going to be called Scenes and Sentences.
 So it looks as if I'm going to have a busy year ahead.

 I've been busy this month rewriting Plots and Plotting.
 Several other writers have read it through for me and given me feedback that I've incorporated into the final draft.
 The last stage in the writing process is to have it checked by a professional copy editor who picks up all the little details that I miss because I'm so used to what it says: things like spelling, punctuation and consistency.
 Getting my book back from the copy editor always feels like getting homework back from my English teacher at school.

 This month's big news is the redesign of this site.
 I hope you like it.
 As you can see, I have replaced my blog with this news page which I'll use to keep you up-to-date with what I'm doing.
-Any articles I write are now divided by topic and appear in the appropriate sections: my horsey articles are in For Horse-lovers, my articles on writing and publishing in For Writers and my articles on other topics in the For Adults section.
+Any articles I write are now divided by topic and appear in the appropriate sections: my horsey articles are in For Horse-lovers, my articles on writing and publishing in For Writers and my articles on other topics in the Other Writing section.
 (That doesn't mean they are not suitable for children, it's just that they are aimed at teens and adults so younger readers may not find them very interesting.)